cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/04-cvmfs-and-brilcalc.md

 If everything worked, you should be able to run `brilcalc` to check its version and to get the luminosity for a sample run.

+_Note that the first time you run the `brilcalc` commands, it can take up to 7 minutes to run!_

 ~~~
 brilcalc --version